Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 # Blynk.NCP

-This is an example of Blynk used in dual-MCU configuration:
+This is an example of Blynk used in a [dual-MCU configuration](https://docs.google.com/presentation/d/1aP2sQWB0J9EWj8Y1h5qeyfm2aFwaNSUKnCE-k7zxVnk/present):

 - Application/business logic resides on the **Primary MCU**
 - Connectivity is completely off-loaded to the **Network Co-Processor**